rubocode/vision-lk/introduction/timeline/sri-lanka.md

 Work, is another matter altogether.
 I could not find fulfilling work or the opportunity to make use of my talents.
 We are not exactly leading edge.

 The JVP had been crushed to a degree in 1989.
-The party had made a come back.
+The party has made a come back.
 The LTTE would only reach that point in 2009.
 The economy was weak, not helped by the spending on the war.

-The same three problems that I experienced in 1988/89 were still quite salient.
+The same three problems that I experienced in 1988/89 are still quite salient.